kitconcept/volto-light-theme/docs/conceptual-guides/layout.md

 # Layout

+% TODO provide content so the heading is not empty.

 ## Containers

 VLT uses three types of container widths:

 -   Narrow (text)
 -   Default (blocks)
--   Layout (main screen elements such as Header, Footer)
+-   Layout (main screen elements, such as Header or Footer)

-The values of these containers are controlled by SCSS variables in {file}`_variables.scss` and have these default values:
+The values of these containers are controlled by SCSS variables in {file}`_variables.scss` and have the following default values.

 ```scss
 $layout-container-width: 1440px !default;